Boxing for People with Parkinson Disease in Calgary

-Grizzly Strides, is an umbrella program that will grow to invite a wide variation of populations to participate and benefit from this unique type of training and learning.
-Our boxing based “non-contact” fitness and skills classes offer innovative training practices in a supportive, safe and motivating environment.
-Grizzly Awakens, designed for people with Parkinson Disease was our very first registered course within the Grizzly Strides Program.
-Graduates of this program move on to train in Silvertip Boxing (ongoing club classes).
+Grizzly Strides, launched in 2016 is an umbrella program that will grow to invite a wide variation of populations to participate and benefit from this unique type of training and learning.
+Our boxing based “non-contact” fitness and skills classes are recognized by Parkinson’s Canada and offer innovative training practices in a supportive, safe and motivating environment.

 While not a cure for Parkinson’s or other brain conditions, physically intense exercise has been shown to help significantly with tremors and many other symptoms.
 The elements of a boxer’s training are highly related to these areas giving individuals a chance to be active participants in their own treatment while increasing overall fitness in an exciting social setting.
 Advances in neurological research have shown that the human brain’s potential for neuroplasticity has been greatly underestimated leaving a whole new exciting path of discovery lying ahead!